csc-training/hip-programming/lambdas/03-hipify/README.md

 The code can be conditionally compiled for either CUDA, HIP, or HOST execution with or without MPI.
 The correct definitions for each accelerator backend option are selected in [comms.h](src/comms.h) by choosing the respective header file.
 The compilation instructions are shown below:

 ```
-// Compile to run parallel on CPU
+// Compile to run sequentially on CPU
 make

-// Compile to run parallel on CPU with MPI
+// Compile to run parallel on CPUs with MPI
 make MPI=1

-// Compile to run parallel on CPU with CUDA
+// Compile to run parallel on GPU with CUDA
 make CUDA=1

 // Compile to run parallel on GPU with HIP
 make HIP=CUDA

-// Compile to run parallel on GPU with HIP and MPI
+// Compile to run parallel on many GPUs with HIP and MPI
 make HIP=CUDA MPI=1

 ```